 For facilities over 50,000 square feet, customers must commit to spending at least $3,000 to implement identified measures.
 For facilities over 150,000 square feet or 3 million kWh of annual usage, customers can choose to participate in the Monitoring-Based Commissioning (MBCx), which allows for additional data collection and greater energy savings.
 Both processes target a wide range of possible measures, including:

-- HVAC components, including checking economizers, confirming and adjusting set points for temperature and static pressure, verifying system scheduling, and eliminating simultaneous heating and cooling
+- HVAC components, including optimizing and checking airside economizers, confirming, and adjusting set points for temperature and static duct pressure, verifying system scheduling, identifying/repairing evaporator valve leaks, and eliminating simultaneous heating and cooling

-- Central plant, including sequencing and scheduling systems and using chilled- and condenser-water reset strategies
+- Central plant, including revising control sequencing, reducing equipment runtime and scheduling systems, and optimizing chilled- and condenser-water supply temperature reset strategies

 - Lighting systems, including fine-tuning existing controls